rsocket/rsocket/Protocol.md

 #### Frame Length

 The presence of the Frame Length field (and corresponding __R__ bit) is determined by the transport protocol being used.
-The frame length field MUST be omitted if the transport protocol provides framing or preserves message boundaries.
+The frame length field MUST be omitted if the transport protocol preserves message boundaries e.g. provides compatible framing.
 If, however, the transport protocol only provides a stream abstraction or can merge messages without preserving boundaries, or multiple transport protocols may be used, then the frame length field MUST be used.

 |  Transport Protocol            | Frame Length Field Required |
 |:-------------------------------|:----------------------------|